 (pugs, all bulldogs, boxers, etc.) as their breathing is already compromised.

-Let us know that you have ditched the collar and are using a harness.
+Let us know that you have ditched the collar and using a harness.

 Want to help more dogs?
-Email us for free flyers (displayed).
+Email for free flyers (displayed).

-They include all the important info that is on this page.
+They include all the pertinent info that is on this page.

 NO CHAINS CAMPAIGN

 • It is as physically and emotionally damaging for a dog to be pulled around by their neck as it would be for a human to be pulled around by their neck.